lehudgins/lauren.pdxhbub.org/marketing/the-art-of-self-marketing.md

 **Dana Lynn Smith**

-Hope Clark recommends the books of Dana Lynn Smith, [The Savvy Book Marketer](http://bookmarketingmaven.typepad.com/ "Marketing resource").
+Hope Clark recommends the books of Dana Lynn Smith, <a href="http://bookmarketingmaven.typepad.com/" target="_blank">The Savvy Book Marketer</a>.
 She wrote How To Get Your Book Reviewed.
 Smith offers a number of ebooks on self-marketing on her website.
 She frequently guest blogs her wisdom.
-Here is her guest post on Hope&rsquo;s blog &ldquo;[Learn to Think Like An Authorpreneur](http://hopeclark.blogspot.com/2011/10/learn-to-think-like-authorpreneur.html "Author Advice").&rdquo;
+Here is her guest post on Hope&rsquo;s blog &ldquo;<a href="http://hopeclark.blogspot.com/2011/10/learn-to-think-like-authorpreneur.html" target="_blank">Learn to Think Like An Authorpreneur</a>.&rdquo;